A Mother's Work How Feminism, the Market, and Policy Shape Family Life Neil Gilbert

 - Publication date:

 Neil Gilbert is Milton and Gertrude Chernin Professor of Social Welfare and Social Services at the University of California, Berkeley.
-He is the author of numerous books, including Welfare Justice, published by Yale University Press, and his writing on public policy issues has appeared in Commentary, Society, the Los Angeles Times, and the Wall Street Journal.
+The author of numerous books including Welfare Justice published by Yale University Press, his writing on public policy issues has appeared in Commentary, Society, the Los Angeles Times, and the Wall Street Journal.